gmantas93/assignments/CV.md

 * Processing of bibliography in the area of political economy
 * Provision of assistance in handbook writing with emphasis on History of Economic Thought
-* Project’s Title: _“Research in the environmental economics and natural resources and the political economy of capitalism”_ (supervisor Associate Professor Ms. Andriana Vlachou)
+* Project’s Title: _“Research in the environmental economics and natural resources and the political economy of capitalism”_ (Supervisor: dr. Andriana Vlachou, Associate Professor)

 03/2013 – 05/2013 **Part-time Administrative Assistant, Mouratos-Zaimakis G.P.**, secondary education tutorial center, Greece
 * Answer telephone calls, take messages, or transfer calls to staff